1933 Harley-Davidson VL Springer Rebuild: I-Beam Front End Guide

 The Harley-Davidson I-beam springer was used on sidevalve-era Harley models from 1930 through 1936, including VL, RL, and related machines.
 Although Knuckleheads debuted in 1936, they used a different springer design, so the parts and assembly details shown here apply specifically to the earlier sidevalve-style front end.

-This article fits into the larger 1933 VL chassis and control build.
-After the springer assembly is rebuilt, the next related jobs include the front brake assembly, front brake cable installation, and the rest of the VL Tech archive.
+This article fits into the larger VL Tech chassis and control build.
+After the springer assembly is rebuilt, the next related job in this project is the front brake assembly.

 Starting Point: A Spray-Painted VL Springer

 For some reason, the previous owner of my springer decided to paint the entire thing with tan spray paint.
-Springs, fork legs, rockers, Alemite fittings, and even the inside bearing surfaces got a good coat of paint.
-I wanted to restore the front end to a more correct appearance, which meant parkerizing the springs and giving the remaining parts a coating of black enamel.
+Springs, fork legs, rockers, Alemite fittings, and even the inside bearing surfaces all got a good coat of paint.
+I wanted to return the front end to a more correct look, which meant parkerizing the springs and giving the remaining parts a coating of black enamel.

 1933 Harley-Davidson VL I-beam springer front end before rebuild with tan spray paint